Human Resource Management

 - MGMT230 Business, Society and the Environment.

-For the complete, three-year HRM major degree plan and minor courses, see the School of Business and Economics.
+For the complete, three-year HRM major degree plan and minor courses, see the UC Business School website.

 UC graduates are found in every kind of organisation.